thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 {% assign checkDeviceData = '
     ===
         image: /images/gateway/dashboard/review-gateway-statistics-1-ce.png,
         title: Navigate to the **Devices** page and click on the created device.
-Open the "**Attributes**" tab, and you will be able to see that attributes, configured in the connector.
+Open the "**Attributes**" tab, and you will be able to see that attributes configured in the connector.
     ===
         image: /images/gateway/dashboard/review-gateway-statistics-2-ce.png,
         title: Go to the "**Latest Telemetry**" tab to see parameters from device like "**humidity**", "**temperature**".